-The problem with buying at-home equipment is that it can be difficult to judge what is actually worth it.
+Thankfully there are plenty of workout products that you can order to your front door to make the next few weeks as active as humanly possible.
+The problem with buying at-home equipment online, however, is that it can be difficult to judge what is actually worth it.
 Even if it's something as simple as a yoga mat or a resistance band, it can take time to find the right one for you.

-So, to help, we rounded up 20 of the highest-rated home workout items on Amazon, all of which have hundreds (if not thousands) of reviews and at least a 4-star rating.
-If you're someone who loves the idea of working out in the comfort of your own home, these picks are for you.
+So, to help, we rounded up some of the highest-rated home workout items around.
+If you're someone who loves the idea of keeping active during this time, these picks are for you.

 Best home workout equipment